 Plus, the uniqueness of the Isla Mujeres community comes from the many different types of people who live there, including fishermen, artists, musicians, divers, chefs, and expats.

-Although most visitors stop by Isla Mujeres on their way to or from Cancun, the island has enough attractions to warrant a visit on its own.
-Cancun’s primary port of entry, Puerto Juarez, is the gateway to this area.
+Although most visitors stop by Isla Mujeres on their way to or from Cancun, the island has enough attractions to warrant a visit and is one of the most affordable beach towns in Mexico to retire.

 By Paulina of UK Every Day

-With a bit of research, you will be able to find private rooms to rent for less than 200 USD.
-Moreover, getting around the city is cheap and easy due to the well-developed transport system.
+With some research, you can find private rooms to rent for less than 200 USD.
+Moreover, the well-developed transport system makes getting around the city cheap and easy.

 Instead of spending 30 USD for taxis, you can catch Collective in almost every corner of Cancun and pay just 1-2 USD for your trip.